thoke/ecs-refarch-batch-processing/README.md

 You can learn more about configuring S3 event notifications [here](http://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html).

-###Step 4: Create the ECS Service
+### Step 4: Create the ECS Service
 Go to the ECS Console in your AWS Account and [create an ECS Service](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-service.html) choosing the ECS Cluster and Task definition created by the CloudFormation template.
 Give the service a name and set the number of desired tasks to deploy as part of the service.
 For this example, you can configure the basic service parameters.

-###Step 5: Update the ECS Service to configure Auto Scaling
+### Step 5: Update the ECS Service to configure Auto Scaling
 In this step you will [configure auto scaling](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-service.html#service-configure-auto-scaling) for the service you created in step 4.
 [CloudWatch](https://aws.amazon.com/cloudwatch/) allows you to trigger alarms when a threshold is met for a metric.
 The CloudFormation template creates a CloudWatch Alarm for the SQS queue on the ApproximateNumberOfMessagesVisible metric so that when the number of messages exceeds a specified limit over a specified time period, the ECS Service will launch an additional task on the ECS Cluster.
 Use this existing alarm when configuring the scaling for the service.

 Select the service created in Step 4 and click Update, then "Configure Service Auto Scaling".
-Choose "Configure Service Auto Scaling to adjust your service’s desired count" and fill in the minimum, desired and maximum number of tasks.
+Choose "Configure Service Auto Scaling to adjust your service's desired count" and fill in the minimum, desired and maximum number of tasks.
 Click on "Add a scaling policy" and use the existing alarm (created by the CloudFormation template).

 The CloudWatch alarm created by the template should now look similar to this.